MagnusRichert/ASAPR/README.md

 ### Bill of Materials
 - 3D-Printer (no auto leveling preferrably)
 - Luer Lock adapter with M6 thread
-- tip for Luer Lock
+- tip for Luer Lock adapter
 - 7mm wrench
 - piece of paper